mulesoft-assets/template-apiled-system-employee-nets/README.md

 * [implementation.xml](#implementationnets)
 * [global.xml](#globalnets)

-## system-api-employee-nets.xml<a name="systemapinets"/>
+## process-api.xml<a name="systemapinets"/>

 A functional aspect of this Anypoint Template implemented in this XML is to create or update objects in the destination system for a represented use case.
 You can customize and extend the logic of this Anypoint Template in this XML to more specifically meet your needs.

-Configuration for Connectors and [Properties Place Holders](http://www.mulesoft.org/documentation/display/current/Configuring+Properties) are also set in this file. **Even though you can change the configuration here, all parameters that can be modified here are in properties file, and this is the recommended place to do it so.** Of course if you want to do core changes to the logic you will probably need to modify this file.
+Configuration for Connectors and [Configuring Properties](http://www.mulesoft.org/documentation/display/current/Configuring+Properties) are also set in this file. **Even though you can change the configuration here, all parameters that can be modified here are in properties file, and this is the recommended place to do it so.** Of course if you want to do core changes to the logic you will probably need to modify this file.

 In the visual editor they can be found on the *Global Element* tab.